2026 Kerala Legislative Assembly election

-Legislative Assembly elections are expected to be held in Kerala in April 2026 to elect 140 members of the Kerala Legislative Assembly.
+2026 Kerala Legislative Assembly Elections were conducted in Kerala on 9 April 2026 to elect 140 members of the Kerala Legislative Assembly.
+The votes were counted and the results were declared on 4 May 2026, leading to Satheesan ministry.

 Background

 The tenure of Kerala Legislative Assembly is scheduled to end on 23 May 2026.
 The previous assembly elections were held in April 2021.
 After the election, the incumbent Communist Party of India (Marxist)-led Left Democratic Front formed the state government again after winning 99 out of 140 seats in the assembly, with Pinarayi Vijayan sworn in as the Chief Minister.